-The philosophy that physical motion is a necessity for life is at the heart of the ancient Chinese practice of qi gong (pronounced "chi kung").
+The philosophy that physical motion is a necessity for life is at the heart of the ancient Chinese practice of qi gong.
 When performed consistently, the immediate and long-term benefits are numerous: restored and enhanced health and vitality, increased motor skills, improved mobility, balanced energy and a more focused mind.

 Breathing: Breathe rhythmically and deeply.
-(Unlike yoga or Pilates, the breath is not connected to each part of the movement.)
 To enhance your practice, inhale through your nose, expanding your rib cage and belly; exhale through pursed lips, gently pulling your belly in.